DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 You will be Replacing this kind of legacy analog DC and proprietary DCC installations described above with a Single EX-CommandStation.
 Which will have a software switching implementation with both soft touch GUI buttons on throttles, and serial commands via serial monitor.
-Allowing you to easily and quickly swap between the two DCC{PWM} and DC{PWM} modes on any of the A thru H dual insulated Track/Districts in Real Time.
+Allowing you to easily and quickly swap between the two DCC(PWM) and DC(PWM) modes on any of the A thru H dual insulated Track/Districts in Real Time.
 Thereby replacing the physical hardware DPDT switch that’s mounted on a hard surface.

-And if you’re adventurous even from a larger Tablet or Touch screen monitor with the layouts image and just by touching the point/switch to change between DCC{PWM} and DC{PWM} districts and back again.
+And if you’re adventurous even from a larger Tablet or Touch screen monitor with the layouts image and just by touching the point/switch to change between DCC(PWM) and DC(PWM) districts and back again.

 All with the magic of using the same Engines Loco# or Cab# address for Dual Digital modes ...... and no we’re not hiding another Expensive DCC decoder under the table on each Track/District/Block to address that section of track.